Most Aggressive States Against the Coronavirus

 Note: This metric measures the state’s rainy day fund (RDF) balance as a percentage of the prior year’s general fund budget.

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, U.S. Bureau of Economic Analysis, Association of Public Health Laboratories, The COVID Tracking Project, Centers for Disease Control and Prevention, Pew Research Center, National Governors Association, Kaiser Family Foundation, Editorial Projects in Education, National Conference of State Legislatures, Tax Foundation, Ballotpedia, U.S. Department of Agriculture, United Health Foundation, American Medical Association, The Health Resources and Services Administration, Centers for Medicare & Medicaid Services, Feeding America, U.S. Small Business Administration and news reports.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, U.S. Bureau of Economic Analysis, Association of Public Health Laboratories, The COVID Tracking Project, Centers for Disease Control and Prevention, Pew Research Center, National Governors Association, Kaiser Family Foundation, Editorial Projects in Education, National Conference of State Legislatures, Emily A. Benfer, Visiting Associate Clinical Professor of Law and Director of the Health Justice Advocacy Clinic at Columbia Law School, National Consumer Law Center, Tax Foundation, Ballotpedia, Association of American Medical Colleges, United Health Foundation, American Medical Association, The Health Resources and Services Administration, National Alliance of State Pharmacy Associations, Ambulatory Surgery Center Association, Centers for Medicare & Medicaid Services, Feeding America, Unacast, U.S. Small Business Administration and news reports.

 Was this article helpful?